danielhstahl/avprocessor/README.md

 `curl -X GET http://127.0.0.1:8000/config/latest`

-For testing, start camilla:
+Start camilla (2.0 and above):

-`path/to/camilladsp -v -p1234 test.yaml`
+`path/to/camilladsp -v -p1234 --statefile mystate.yml --wait`

+This will will wait for initial configuration from websocket.

 Default port for camilla is `1234` in [main.rs](./src/main.rs).
 This can be overridden by specifying the full websocket path to camilla as the first argument to the cli; eg `cargo run ws://127.0.0.1:4321`.